CWood-sdf/Maple/README.md

 Maple has been tested not only on ubuntu wsl x64, but also on windows 11 x64.
 This clearly means that it will run on any other system.

-It compiles on the latest version of clang (built from the source, it's like clang 15 or something) and msvc maybe it will also compile with gcc
+It compiles on the latest version of clang (built from the source, it's like clang 15 or something) and msvc; maybe it will also compile with gcc

 ## Syntax